tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 incomplete rollout in a multi-server deployment.
 This may also occur if a server loses its ECH keys, or if a deployment of ECH must be rolled back on the server.

-The retry mechanism repairs inconsistencies, provided the server is authoritative for the public name.
+The retry mechanism repairs inconsistencies, provided the TLS server has a certificate for the public name.
 If server and advertised keys mismatch, the server will reject ECH and respond with "retry_configs".
 If the server does not understand the "encrypted_client_hello" extension at all, it will ignore it as required by